 TOO BUSY FOR VACATION?
 MAYBE YOU'RE ADDICTED TO INTENSITY!

-But Americans are not particularly good at relaxing.
+Ahhh... vacation.
+Americans are traditionally not particularly good at relaxing.
 We have the longest work-days and work-weeks, and the shortest paid vacation time compared to most countries.
-This is, of course, what we've been creating individually and collectively, but for many, it's starting to get old.
+This is, of course, what we were creating individually and collectively in 3D, but now, in 5D, that's getting old quick.

-HERE is a quote from an essay in today's Sunday NY TIMES entitled: "The ‘Busy’ Trap," bTIM KREIDER:
+HERE is a quote from an essay entitled: "The ‘Busy’ Trap," bTIM KREIDER:

 "Busyness serves as a kind of existential reassurance, a hedge against emptiness; obviously your life cannot possibly be silly or trivial or meaningless if you are so busy, completely booked, in demand every hour of the day."